-Originally funded by a National Science Foundation grant from 2006 to 2011, the goal of ISU ADVANCE was to improve the university for women in science, technology, engineering, and mathematics.
-Following the initial grant, ISU ADVANCE has evolved from a focus on women in STEM and subsequent emphasis on underrepresented faculty to an institutionalized program with broad impact across the university community.
-ISU ADVANCE affects all areas of the university community.
+Originally funded by a National Science Foundation grant from 2006 to 2011, the goal of ISU ADVANCE was to increase the participation and advancement of women faculty in science, technology, engineering, and mathematics through transformational institutional change.
+Following the initial grant, ISU ADVANCE has evolved from a focus on women in STEM disciplines to a subsequent emphasis on underrepresented faculty and finally to an institutionalized program with broad impact across the university community.

 Tera R. Jordan, Assistant Provost for Faculty Development, collaborates with the Equity Advisor from each academic college, Department Enhancement Program facilitators, and university administrators, faculty, and staff to institutionalize positive changes.

 Equity Advisors (EAs) promote best practices in recruiting, retaining, and promoting high-quality diverse faculty and develop solutions to campus challenges.
-All EAs are tenured faculty who report to either the Dean or a member of the Dean’s cabinet.
-EAs work with their respective deans, diversity committees, department chairs, faculty, and staff in their colleges to implement best practices for faculty searches and transform policies and practices that help faculty succeed in moving through the ranks and being successful.
+All Equity Advisors are tenured faculty or Professional and Scientific staff (where appropriate) who report to either the Dean or a member of the Dean’s cabinet.
+Equity Advisors work with their respective deans, diversity committees, department chairs, faculty, and staff in their colleges to implement best practices for faculty searches and transform policies and practices that help faculty succeed in moving through the ranks and being successful.

-College of Agriculture and Life Sciences: Susan J. Lamont
+College of Agriculture and Life Sciences: Aileen Keating

 College of Design: Mônica A. Haddad